We provide offline, online and recorded lectures in the same amount.

 India-China border flare-up Part of: GS-II- India and China (PT-MAINS-PERSONALITY TEST) Which are the tension points?
 Why has the Line of Actual Control not been clearly demarcated?
 Why is there a stalemate in boundary talks?
 Background The India-China border has been witnessing tensions over the past month, with incidents reported in at least four different locations along the Line of Actual Control (LAC).
 On May 14, Indian Army Chief General Manoj Narav

-From a standoff to a stalemate By , Major General M. Vinaya Chandran (retd), who has 36 years of service in the Indian Army, is a PhD Research Scholar at the University of Madras Introduction India’s construction of a road to Daulat Beg Oldie (DBO) in the Galwan Valley has been suggested as one reason for the recent standoff between India and China along the Line of Actual Control (LAC).
-China has said India was “attempting to unilaterally change the status quo
+From a standoff to a stalemate By, Major General M. Vinaya Chandran (retd), who has 36 years of service in the Indian Army, is a PhD Research Scholar at the University of Madras Introduction India’s construction of a road to Daulat Beg Oldie (DBO) in the Galwan Valley has been suggested as one reason for the recent standoff between India and China along the Line of Actual Control (LAC).
+China has said India was “attempting to unilaterally change the status quo” on

-History, the standoff, and policy worth rereading By, email@example.com Context # The deadly clashes at Galwan and the ongoing standoff between India and China on the ridges or “fingers” around the Pangong Tso are a metaphor for the wider conflict between the two countries over all the areas that Chinese strategy refers to as the “five fingers of the Tibetan palm”.
-Five Fingers of Tibetan palm # According to the construct, attributed to Mao and cit
+History, the standoff, and policy worth rereading Context # The deadly clashes at Galwan and the ongoing standoff between India and China on the ridges or “fingers” around the Pangong Tso are a metaphor for the wider conflict between the two countries over all the areas that Chinese strategy refers to as the “five fingers of the Tibetan palm”.
+Five Fingers of Tibetan palm # According to the construct, attributed to Mao and cited in the 1950s by Chinese offici

 Disorder at the border: On India-China face-off Context # With the deaths of at least 20 Indian soldiers, and reports of Chinese soldier casualties in clashes at the Galwan valley in Ladakh, India and China have entered uncharted territory on the Line of Actual Control, the first combat deaths since 1975, and the first such in the Galwan Valley since the 1962 war.
 The stand-off # The brutality of the clashes, with severe injuries and deaths incurred despite the fact that no shots we